 (ours didn’t have alcohol but I’m sure you could add it to spice things up!)

-Kurtz Korner Tuesday Tutorials, Someday Crafts, Happy Hour Projects
+Kurtz Korner Tuesday Tutorials, Someday Crafts, Happy Hour Projects, Creations by Kara,

 Today, I’m headed out to my nephew’s Christening (baptism? is there a difference?) where I will be named his godmother.
 Here’s the simple card I made for the occasion!